 Anger can be destructive to our relationships, careers, and even our health.
 There are many ways to manage anger in our lives, but really taking hold of this emotion and controlling it is not easy.
 Anger can seem mysterious and in a heartbeat, it can rise to the surface and wreak havoc.

 Yet, it is through understanding this emotion that gives us the power to control it.
 A way to do this is through anger management, which is an effective way to understand and control our reaction to anger.

 Anger is a consuming emotional reaction to perceived hurt, injustice, and provocation.
-Many times, anger triggers a response that is irrational, when this occurs, we lose control of our ability to reason.
+Many times, anger triggers a response that is irrational.
+When this occurs, we lose control of our ability to reason.
 Once reason is off the table, anger takes behavior to the next level, and this is when anger becomes destructive.
-Anger itself is a holdover from our evolutionary journey, it was deemed important to survival, it protected us from danger and therefore it is connected to the flight or fight response.
+Anger itself is a holdover from our evolutionary journey.
+It was deemed important to survival, for it protected us from danger.
+Therefore, it is connected to the flight-or-fight-or-freeze response.

 How Anger Quotes Can Help

 Anger quotes are a great way to recognize anger for what it is and can help redirect the focus.
 Because reaction to anger is a learned response, new neuron connections can change our reaction to anger.
 Reading and thinking about anger quotes brings attention to the emotion from different points of view, and this provides support for anger control efforts.

 Quotes to Help You Heal and Let Go of Anger